Skip to Content

 The claimant must be a homeowner or renter when filing the claim and must have resided in Wisconsin for the previous whole prior year when filing the claim.

-• The maximum income is $24,680.
+• The maximum income is $24,680 from prior calendar year.
 Household income is broadly defined to reflect most cash resources available to claimants.
 Income Includes all income that is taxable for Wisconsin income tax purposes and include those sources that are only partially taxable in Wisconsin and certain items that are excluded from taxation, such as social security benefits.

 The claimant or claimant’s spouse must either: